parsonsrachel/What-is-in-Common-Crawl/README.md

 # September 14
 Tried pulling data from Common Crawl, but were not yet successful.
 Added to the literature review.
 Allocated proposal paper sections with the intention to be done with a first draft of the proposal by next class.

+# September 19
+Started the proposal presentation and assigned slides.
+Still need to edit the paper and fix formating.
+Still have not figured out how to query Common Crawl.